scala/scala3/docs/_docs/reference/experimental/typeclasses.md

  - given instances at specific instantiations of that trait,
  - using clauses or context bounds abstracting over that trait.

-Type classes as a pattern work overall OK, but if we compare them to native implementations in Haskell, or protocols in Swift, or traits in Rust, then there are some idiosyncracies and rough corners which in the end make them a bit cumbersome and limiting for standard generic programming patterns.
+Type classes as a pattern work overall OK, but if we compare them to native implementations in Haskell, or protocols in Swift, or traits in Rust, then there are some idiosyncrasies and rough corners which in the end make them a bit cumbersome and limiting for standard generic programming patterns.
 Much has improved since Scala 2's implicits, but there is still some gap to bridge to get to parity with these languages.

 This note shows that with some fairly small and reasonable tweaks to Scala's syntax and typing rules we can obtain a much better scheme for working with type classes, or do generic programming in general.